Look no further than this Baked Chicken And Rice if you’re after a new easy, midweek dinner that everyone will love.

 - 1 ½ Cup Chicken Broth

 - Wash and season the meat.
 Preheat the oven to 350°.
-Next, season the meat with 1 teaspoon of the cajun seasoning and with 1 teaspoon of the lemon pepper seasoning.
+Next, season the meat with 1 tsp. of the cajun seasoning and with 1 tsp. of the lemon pepper seasoning.
 In a large skillet, add the oil and sear the checkine on all sides.
 Remove the chicken once it is golden brown on both sides.
 Set aside.